VNG-Realisatie/authorization-decision-log/specifications.md

 It is **RECOMMENDED** to use the timestamp defined in the `time` field in the `context` of the `request` as the base time.
 In that case the information source **MAY** be omitted fully.

-If a different timestamp is used then it **SHOULD** be included in [[RFC3339]] format.
+If a different timestamp is used, then it **SHOULD** be included in [[RFC3339]] format.

 <p class="note" title="Inter-system clock inconsistencies">
-When system clocks are not aligned properly, a system may be asked to provide information for a time-stamp that lies in the future.
+When system clocks are not aligned properly, a system may be asked to provide information for a timestamp that lies in the future.
 This can be mitigated by requesting the policies of a few seconds or minutes ago at the expense of reducing the speed with which policy changes can be deployed.
 </p>

 <p class="note" title="Usage of REST API Design Rules">